Osaka wears mask in memory of Breonna Taylor at US Open - WHIZ News

 The No. 4-seeded Osaka’s movement was an issue at times; she is coming off a left hamstring injury that forced her to withdraw from the final of the Western & Southern Open on Saturday.

+“Physically I feel like I could be better.
+But I can’t complain because I won the match,” Osaka said.
+“During the match, it slowly got a little bit worse.
+Yeah, I just feel like there’s some recovery time that I’m lacking that I wish I could get back.
+For the most part, I’m managing.”

-It was during that tournament last week that Osaka took a public stand by saying she would refuse to play her semifinal, joining athletes in various other sports who walked out to protest the shooting of Jacob Blake, a Black man, by a police officer in Wisconsin.
+It was during the Western & Southern Open last week that Osaka took a public stand by saying she would refuse to play her semifinal, joining athletes in various other sports who walked out to protest the shooting of Jacob Blake, a Black man, by a police officer in Wisconsin.

 Osaka’s move prompted tournament organizers to halt action entirely for a day.
 When play resumed, Osaka agreed to compete, after all, because the day off for the Western & Southern Open brought additional attention to the issue.